 Whether you realize it or not, you’re no stranger to the world of channel sales.

-Channel sales is how you take your product to the market – the different 3rd party channels that you employ to help launch, market, sell and service your product to maximize your revenue.
+Channel sales are how you take your product to the market – the different 3rd party channels that you employ to help launch, market, sell and service your product to maximize your revenue.

 The keyword here is ‘3rd party’.